ErillLab/oprn_consv_calc/README.md

 `color_code` | A dictionary that defines the colors for each of the genes in the reference operon.
 These colors are used to draw the opeon diagram for the putative operons. `intergenic` refers to features that are inserted into the operon, but were not a hit to any of the reference genes.

 ### Output

 Results are outputted to a CSV and each operon is drawn to a SVG:

 ### Usage
+Once the `conda` environment is set up, the script can be ran via command line:
+`python operon_conserve_detect.py [input file name].json`
+where the input file name is the name of the input file, not including the directory.
+The input file is expected to be in `/input/`.